Tonsak14758/Weather_app_desktop/README.md

 ## How to run the app

+- Note: Make sure that node.js is installed before doing each step as if it isn't, the npm commands won't work

 First, you download or clone the app zip file.

 Then, you extract the file through file explorer.